Pyomyositis: Epidemiology

 Pyomyositis is most often caused by the bacterium Staphylococcus aureus.
 The infection can affect any skeletal muscle, but most often infects the large muscle groups such as the quadriceps or gluteal muscles.

 Pyomyositis is mainly a disease of children and was first described by Scriba in 1885.
 Most patients are aged 2 to 5 years, but infection may occur in any age group.
 Infection often follows minor trauma and is more common in the tropics, where it accounts for 4% of all hospital admissions.
 In temperate countries such as the US, pyomyositis was a rare condition (accounting for 1 in 3000 pediatric admissions), but has become more common since the appearance of the USA300 strain of MRSA.

 Pyomyositis is inherently related to residency in tropical areas, especially in northern Uganda, where yearly about 400-900 cases are reported.
 In these regions, the general population affected by this disease is not affected by other concommitant diseases.
-However, in temperate regions pyomyositis is usually present in immunocompromised indiviiduals or people affected by chronic renal failure or rheumatoid arthritis.
+However, in temperate regions pyomyositis is usually present in immunocompromised individuals or people affected by chronic renal failure or rheumatoid arthritis.

 Gonococcal pyomyositis is a rare infection caused by Neisseria gonorrhoeae.